odoo/owl/doc/v3/owl/reference/app.md

 - [Props validation](./props.md#props-validation) is performed
 - [t-foreach](./template_syntax.md#loops) loops check for key unicity
 - Lifecycle hooks are wrapped to report their errors in a more developer-friendly way
-- onWillStart will emit a warning in the console when it takes longer than 3 seconds in an effort to ease debugging the presence of deadlocks